pulse-framework/pulse/docs/v2/docs/modules.md

 };
 ```

-Once you register this module in Pulse it that data will now be accesible at `pulse.myModule.data`
+Once you register this module in Pulse it that data will now be accesible at `pulse.myModule.something`

 ## Actions